QualiSystems/devguide_source/_shells/8.1.0/customizing-shells.md

 When modifying an existing command, you can add optional input parameters.
 Just make sure that the implementation is backwards compatible.
 Note that adding mandatory inputs or removing one of the original inputs is not supported.
 In these cases, it is recommended to create an additional command with a different name, instead of modifying an existing one.

-For example, this [Cisco NXOS shell](https://github.com/QualiSystemsLab/Extended-Cisco-NXOS-Shell) was extended with commands that configure VLANs on multiple ports and port channels.
+For example, in this [Cisco NXOS shell](https://github.com/QualiSystemsLab/Extended-Cisco-NXOS-Shell), we modified the commands that configure VLANs on multiple ports and port channels.

 It is also possible to hide or remove a command.
 Hiding a command is done by placing it in an “administrative” [category]({{site.baseurl}}/shells/{{pageVersion}}/customizing-driver-commands.html) in the drivermetadata.xml.
 Note that removing a command might affect how the shell is used since CloudShell and/or some orchestration scripts might depend on the existing driver’s commands.